 2.1.2.
-Functional currency and presentation of the individual and consolidated quarterly information
+Functional currency and presentation of the individual and consolidated financial statements

-The individual quarterly information of each subsidiary included in the consolidation are prepared by using their functional currency (the currency of the main financial economic environment in which each subsidiary operates).
+The financial statements of each subsidiary included in the consolidation are prepared by using their functional currency (the currency of the main financial economic environment in which each subsidiary operates).
 Upon defining the functional currency of each subsidiary, Management considered which currency has a significant influence in the selling price of the services provided and the currency in which most of the cost of their services provided is paid or incurred.
-The consolidated quarterly information are presented in Reais (R\$), which is the Company's functional and presentation currency.
+The consolidated financial statements are presented in Reais (R\$), which is the Company's functional and presentation currency.